 The methodology measures alignment per sector or per technology, because what needs to happen to meet the goals of Paris Agreement varies by sector.
-Some sectors need to move more quickly than others; some sectors need to reform (e.g. power generation); and others need to phase out (e.g. fossil fuels).
+Some sectors need to move more quickly than others; some sectors need to reform (such as power generation); and others need to phase out (for instance, fossil fuels).

 The climate-relevant sectors currently covered by PACTA are power, coal mining, oil & gas upstream sectors, auto manufacturing, cement, steel, and aviation, with the shipping industry to be added soon.
 Collectively, these sectors account for about 75% of global greenhouse gas emissions.

 A critical feature of PACTA is that it relies on global physical asset-level data as the core analytical concept, which provides granular, regional, sector-specific, forward-looking production pathways that can be compared with various scenarios.

 This core alignment functionality is complemented by a stress-testing module for investors that measures various climate scenarios’ influence on asset prices.
 2DII is also developing a stress-testing module for banks, which will be available by late 2021.